What we treat

 In a head-to-head trial with Chinese adults who had type 2 diabetes and obesity, mazdutide showed better results after 32 weeks:

-- Mazdutide group achieved 10.29% weight loss compared to 6.00% in the semaglutide group.
+• Mazdutide group achieved 10.29% weight loss compared to 6.00% in the semaglutide group.

-- 48% of people on mazdutide hit both healthy blood sugar (HbA1c below 7%) and at least 10% weight loss, compared to 21% on semaglutide
+• 48% of people on mazdutide hit both healthy blood sugar (HbA1c below 7%) and at least 10% weight loss, compared to 21% on semaglutide

 However, this is just one study in Chinese patients with diabetes.
 More trials in different populations are needed to see if these results hold up.
+If you’d like a deeper dive into this comparison, see our full guide on mazdutide vs semaglutide.

 Your weight loss journey

 Mazdutide and retatrutide aren’t yet available.
 But there are other really effective weight loss medications that could help you reach your goals, such as Wegovy and Mounjaro.
-Get started today by taking Voy’s quiz to see if our science-backed weight loss programme could be a good fit for you.
+Get started today by taking Voy’s quiz to see if our science-backed weight loss treatment could be a good fit for you.